Marineland of Canada: Animal abuse charges and complaints

 In 2012, the Ontario Society for the Prevention of Cruelty to Animals received complaints of animal abuse at the park from former employees and issued orders to Marineland as to the standard of care they should be following.
 At that time, a full investigation was not conducted.
 On November 10, 2016, however, the agency received a formal 35-page complaint—compiled by California-based group Last Chance for Animals—which included photographs and videos taken by a former Marineland employee whose identity has not been revealed to the public.
 (The Canadian Press obtained a copy of the complaint file which was reviewed by some members of the news media; only excerpts have been published.)
 At that time, the OSPCA began an investigation of possible animal abuse at the park using its staff and a veterinarian.

-On November 25, 2016, the OSPCA charged Marineland with five counts of animal cruelty under the Ontario SPCA Act over their treatment of peafowls, guineafowls, and American black bears in the zoo portion of the park.
-The Ontario SPCA alleged that the animals were distressed and did not receive the required standard of care from Marineland.
+On November 25, 2016, the OSPCA charged Marineland with five counts of animal cruelty over alleged mistreatment of peafowls, guineafowls, and American black bears.
+The OSPCA alleged that the animals were distressed and did not receive the required standard of care from Marineland.
 The company denied the allegations.

 Marineland also provided a statement to The Canadian Press: "(Last Chance for Animals) is working together with the fired former employee to exact revenge over his firing and advance their radical cause and goal to shut Marineland."
 The company also posted a commentary on their Web site indicating that it is "being attacked by disgruntled former employees again, who are working with a professional activist group that raises just under 2 million dollars per year to share their distorted view of facts about others."
 The post indicated that the company would "vigorously defend ourselves against these charges laid by the OSPCA".

 A news article on August 10, 2017, stated that the park had started a lawsuit against former employee Demers, one of those who had filed complaints with the OSPCA, for million and that this is only one of nine lawsuits against activists, former employees and the media since 2012.
-None of the suits has been resolved in court.
+None of the suits have been resolved in court.

 Six additional counts of animal cruelty were laid by the OSPCA on January 9, 2017.
 The new charges related to the treatment of elk, red deer and fallow deer.
 Deputy chief Jennifer Bluhm of the OSPCA provided the following comment: "While the investigation is still ongoing, these are all the charges we expect to be laid in this case."
 On previous occasions, Marineland had stated that it would defend against charges in court.
 The company's first appearance to plead to the charges was set for January 26, 2017.